Skip to content

 /ip/dns/static add name=example.com type=FWD

-Create and import your own blocklist
+Create and import a custom blocklist

 0.0.0.0 adverts.com